dddrrreee/cs240lx-22spr/labs/21-Zig/README.md

 1. Write a Blink with just Zig and asm.
 2. Using Comptime to build a uart driver that does not allow for dumb developer mistakes, yet still takes up (approx) as little space in our binary as libpi's uart driver.
 3. Link to our libpi static library and use our existing C code.
-4. (Maybe) Compare TRACE output of all 3 versions of hello.bin (C uart driver from 140E, Typestate uart driver, and using C uart driver from Zig)
+4. (Maybe) Compare TRACE output of all 3 versions of hello.bin (C uart driver from 140E, comptime uart driver, and using C uart driver from Zig)
-5. Build an allocator interface on top of our kmalloc.
+5. (Maybe) Build an allocator interface on top of our kmalloc.
 This will allow us to use a large portion of the std lib (i.e. container primitives), as well as take advantage of Zig's memory interface.

 <h2>Extensions</h2>

-1. Build out the type-state idea with other drivers.
-This makes has the benefit of generally giving really good optimizations, and decreased binary size since we can use comptime to our advantage and make as many things zero-sized as possible.
+1. Build out the comptime idea with other drivers.
+This has the benefit of making the API harder to use incorrectly, and decreased binary size compared to runtime safety since we can use comptime to our advantage and make as many things zero-sized as possible.
 For more info on stuff like this, Will Chr
 2. Try and use zig translate-c utility to translate our existing libpi code into Zig code, see if it can compile and run it.
 I know this will be kind of gross since its auto-generated code, and what not, but could be cool.
 3. Use the async/await methodology Zig provides for something cool on our pi.
 UART is definitionally asynchronous, so maybe that could be cool.
 4. Use more of our libpi functionality to bring up more std lib features.
-Currently, only Macos, Windows and Linux have full std lib support, so it'd be cool to see how much we could get with our code cobbled together.
+Currently, only Mac, Windows and Linux have full std lib support, so it'd be cool to see how much we could get with our code cobbled together.